 - Almond Flour - I wouldn't recommend swapping this flour combination for any other flours.
 It works best with almond and cassava.

 - Cassava Flour - If you're not familiar with cassava flour, it's a great gluten-free flour alternative!
-It has a very light, powdery texture, and it’s made from Yuca.
-You can find it on amazon, or at most natural markets.
-(Whole Foods!)
+For more information, check out this post on Cassava Flour!

 - Medium Sized Eggs - I have not tested this recipe with egg replacements.